NUXMVP/LOVE/README.md

 - Fund initiatives that address gaps or unintended consequences in existing systems, working to restore fairness and justice.

 ## Community and Participation
-The faith community holds a unique voice in the crypto world. $LOVE provides a platform to amplify that voice, bringing principles of faith, generosity, and stewardship into blockchain technology.
+The faith community holds a unique voice in the blockchain world. $LOVE provides a platform to amplify that voice, bringing principles of faith, generosity, and stewardship into blockchain technology.
 - Open Governance: The future LOVEDAO will allow participants to shape the ecosystem through proposals and voting.
 - Activity-Driven Engagement: Contributions to GitHub, on-chain activity, and liquidity provision are rewarded using a Fibonacci-based Activity Score.

 ## Global Impact Potential
 - Faith-Based Generosity: Over $50 billion annually in tithing, demonstrating the immense power of collective giving for good.
-- Crypto Donations on the Rise: $300M in cryptocurrency donations in 2022 highlights growing adoption for transparent and borderless philanthropy.
+- Digital Asset Donations on the Rise: $300M in cryptocurrency donations in 2022 highlights growing adoption for transparent and borderless philanthropy.
 - Blockchain for Humanity: With the blockchain market estimated to grow to $39.7B by 2025, $LOVE leverages this transformative technology to empower billions through scalable goodwill and faith-based giving.
 - Scaling Generosity: The $LOVE ecosystem enables faith and community-driven action, empowering individuals and organizations to amplify their impact with tools for transparency, privacy, and global reach.